cs357/textbook/notes/eigen.md

 ## Eigenvalues of an Inverse

 An invertible matrix cannot have an eigenvalue equal to zero.
+An eigenvalue equal to zero would imply a trivial solution to $$\mathbf{Ax}=\mathbf{b}$$, a nullspace of nonzero dimension, and therefore a non invertible matrix.
 Furthermore, the eigenvalues of the inverse matrix are equal to the inverse of the eigenvalues of the original matrix:

 $$ \mathbf{A} {\bf x} = \lambda {\bf x}\implies \\ \mathbf{A}^{-1} \mathbf{A} {\bf x} = \lambda \mathbf{A}^{-1} {\bf x} \implies \\ {\bf x} = \lambda \mathbf{A}^{-1} {\bf x}\implies \\ \mathbf{A}^{-1} {\bf x} = \frac{1}{\lambda} {\bf x}.$$